spatial-computing/strabo-text-recognition-deep-learning/README.md

 to the system is an image (jpeg or png).
 The output is a geo json image which contains the coordinates of the text in the map along with the recognized text in that area.

+This document contains the installation and testing guide for Strabo.

 ###  Prerequisite
 * Ubuntu OS